NEURONE-IL/neurone-store-frontend/README.md

 ## Docker

-Run `bash build.sh` and `bash run.sh` in root directory to deploy in a docker instance this project.
+Please to run the next commands you need to install Docker. https://docs.docker.com/install/ Run `bash build.sh` and `bash run.sh` in root directory to deploy in a docker instance this project.

 ## Running unit tests